Why the world should care about Scottish independence

 Scottish secession would embolden Catalans and some Basques, as well as potentially Flemish nationalists in Belgium.
 That may be one reason why officials in Brussels have told the Scots that it would be difficult for them to join the EU.
 Newcomers have to be voted in unanimously by existing member states.

-The unionists have particularly close links with Scotland while those who favor uniting with Ireland could seize on a Scottish “Yes” vote to press their claims more forcefully.
+The unionists have particularly close links with Scotland while those who favour uniting with Ireland could seize on a Scottish “Yes” vote to press their claims more forcefully.
+(Editing by Paul Taylor)

-Note: (This story, first published in May, has been updated to reflect recent events)